What is SEIS?

 - If the company should fail, the investor can receive income tax relief on the loss in value of their shares (after taking into account the income tax relief already received).
 An additional tax rate payer (45%) could receive income tax loss relief at an effective rate of 22.5%.
 Taken together with the above tax reliefs, the potential total tax relief could equate to 86.5% i.e. the downside risk from the outset is limited to 13.5%!

 - The investment would fall outside the investor’s estate for inheritance tax purposes after holding the shares for two years

 - The investee company must have been trading for less than two years to qualify for Seed EIS – remember this is aimed at early stage companies only – and must be unquoted (AIM and PLUS listings count as unquoted for these purposes)

 - Companies are limited to raising a cumulative maximum of £150,000 under SEIS – after this, they may be eligible for SEIS’s Big Brother, EIS, provided 70% of the SEIS cash has been spent.

 - Qualifying companies must have less than 25 employees and gross assets of £200,000 or less (before the investment round).

 - An investor cannot control the investee company with share subscriptions limited to 30%.
 Investors can be directors but not employees.

-- Companies can obtain advance assurance on whether the company is a qualifying SEIS company from HMRC.
+- Companies can obtain advance assurance from HMRC on whether the company is a qualifying SEIS company.